Chinese Characters

 People who mention homophones as an impediment to sound-based orthography in Chinese need to remember that many languages have homophones - to too two in English; foi foie fois Foix in French - and that many languages have fewer syllables: Japanese has only about 100 syllables, and Hawai'ian has only 40!
 Obviously, if people can understand each other when speaking, then they can understand the written version of the same text!

 The advantages of alphabets have been obvious to many Chinese, too.
-The May Fourth Movement of 1919, which began the New Culture Movement of the 1920s, proposed replacing characters with an alphabet, and this idea was supported by such giants of the era as Sun Yat-Sen, Mao Zedong, Qu Qiubai and Lu Xun.
+The New Culture Movement of the 1910s, which begat the May Fourth Movement of 1919, proposed replacing characters with an alphabet, and this idea was supported by such giants of the era as Sun Yat-Sen, Mao Zedong, Qu Qiubai and Lu Xun, as well as philologists like Qian Xuantong, Zhang Binglin, Hu Shih, and Chao Yuanren.
 But when Chiang Kai-shek took over, the spirit of Western-inspired innovation was replaced by a return to nationalism and traditional values, and the script reform project was downgraded to a dual program of simplifying the characters and using an alphabet only in an auxiliary role.
 The result is the current situation, with pinyin in the latter role.

 But stability has never been a hallmark of Chinese history, and the next change in direction, whenever it takes place, may see the pendulum swing in the opposite direction, and the idea of writing Chinese in an alphabet may again be raised.
 Hopefully, Musa will be considered for that role!
 Until then, Musa is an improvement over pinyin in the role of auxiliary spelling.